GILLESPIE NAME

 In Scotland the last name Gillespie is found mainly in records in Stirlingshire , and Kirkudbright in the 1600s.
 Other authors have stated the name was used in earlier centuries but using variant spellings and without specific record found to prove that.

-Here are links to websites are provided that specifically address this interest, and articles from other sources.
+Here are links to websites that specifically address this interest, and articles from other sources.

 Gillespie Surname, Origin, Meaning, Demographics